St. Augustine High School (New Orleans): The "Marching 100"

 The famed "Marching 100" was the first African-American high school band to march in the Rex parade on Mardi Gras Day, in 1967.
 The "Marching 100" also played for Pope John Paul II in 1987 and for eight U.S. Presidents.
 Additionally, the band has performed for five Super Bowls, the Macy's Thanksgiving Day Parade in New York City, and the 2002 Tournament of Roses Parade in Pasadena, California.
 The band was the subject of a 60 Minutes segment New Orleans' St. Augustine High School Marching Band, the self-proclaimed "Best Band in the Land" which first aired March 14, 2021, which (on the east coast) immediately preceded the live broadcast of the Grammy Awards, in which four St. Augustine alumni had been nominated.

 Upgrades

 In 1971, the school added a wing to accommodate new science laboratories, a gymnasium and athletic complex, and a music complex.
 In 2005 the Warren and Hilda Donald Business and Technology Center was inaugurated.
-Equipped with state-of-the-art technology, it is intended to ensure that St. Augustine students remain competitive in a technology-driven society.
-During the 21–22 school year, they re-did the entire building and locker rooms.
+During the 2021–22 school year, the school renovated entire building and locker rooms.